-Prospective adult undergraduate and graduate students are invited to attend an open house from 9:30 to 11:00 a.m. on Saturday, September 15 where they can learn more about Benedictine University’s adult and graduate programs.
+Prospective adult undergraduate and graduate students are invited to attend an open house from 9:30 to 11:00 a.m. on Saturday, September 13 at the Krasa Student Center where they can learn more about Benedictine University’s programs.

 Students can meet with faculty and staff representatives, admissions and financial aid counselors to learn how Benedictine University can help them achieve the professional success, financial security and personal fulfillment they desire.

-Benedictine University offers 11 adult accelerated undergraduate programs including accounting, business and economics, computer information systems, computer science, finance, health administration, management and organizational behavior, marketing, nursing, organization leadership and psychology.
+Benedictine University offers 11 adult accelerated undergraduate programs including accounting, business and economics, computer information systems, computer science, finance, health administration, management and organizational behavior, marketing, nursing, organizational

-For more information about the open house, please call the Enrollment Center at (630) 829-6300, or visit Benedictine University on the web at www.ben.edu/admissions.
+For more information about the open house, please call the Enrollment Center at (630) 829-6300, or visit the Benedictine University Web site at www.ben.edu/admissions.

 Benedictine University is an independent Roman Catholic institution located in Lisle, Illinois just 25 miles west of Chicago.
 Founded in 1887, Benedictine provides 56 undergraduate majors, 16 graduate and four doctorate programs.
 The Chronicle of Higher Education